Joe Gacy: Westside Xtreme Wrestling (2020)

-Initial feuds & "Safe Space" character (2020-2022)

 On August 31, 2020, it was reported that Gacy had signed a contract with WWE, following the company's purchase of Evolve in July.
 On October 7, WWE announced that he had reported for training at the Performance Center, alongside five other professional wrestlers from Evolve.
 On the July 2, 2021, episode of 205 Live, Gacy made his television debut, defeating Desmond Troy to qualify for the 2021 NXT Breakout Tournament.
 On the August 3 episode of NXT, Gacy was eliminated in the first round by Trey Baxter.

 On the September 21 episode of NXT, Gacy began a new gimmick, portraying a politically correct spokesperson who "wants to make NXT his safe space", therefore establishing himself as a heel.
 He was later defeated by Cameron Grimes.
 On the October 5 episode of NXT, he defeated Ikemen Jiro and proceeded to give him a hug afterwards.
-The following week, he fought Tommaso Ciampa in a match where had he won, he would've been added to the NXT Championship match between Ciampa and Bron Breakker at NXT: Halloween Havoc but he was unsuccessful.
-Around this time, Gacy formed an alliance with Harland who began accompanying him to the ring as his bodyguard.
+Gacy formed an alliance with Harland who began accompanying him to the ring as his bodyguard.
 On the November 23 episode of NXT 2.0, he convinced the Cruiserweight Champion Roderick Strong to grant him a match for the Cruiserweight Championship at NXT WarGames, despite not weighing 205 pounds or below.
-The following week, he welcomed everybody to his All-Inclusive Invitational, an open challenge for people of all shapes, sizes and genders, but was interrupted by Roderick Strong and Diamond Mine who attacked him.
 At War Games, Gacy was unsuccessful at capturing the title.
 In April 2022, Gacy began feuding with the NXT Champion Bron Breakker after he and Harland kidnapped Breakker's father, Rick Steiner.
-Gacy's character began to morph into a dark and sadistic cult-like leader, who demanded Steiner's Hall of Fame ring in exchange for his safe return.
-On April 29th, 2022, Harland was released from his WWE contract, thus ending his and Gacy's partnership.
-A title match between Gacy and Breakker was later made official for NXT Spring Breakin' on May 3, 2022.
+Gacy's character began to morph into a dark and sadistic cult-like leader.
+A title match between Gacy and Breakker was later made official for Spring Breakin' on May 3, 2022.
 Gacy would fail to capture the championship.
-After the match, Bron Breakker would be attacked and carried out of the arena by druids.
-These druids would accompany Gacy and would sometimes attack Breakker.
 Gacy eventually challenged Breakker for a rematch at NXT In Your House, with the stipulation that if Breakker gets disqualified, he loses the NXT Championship.
 Gacy would fail to capture the championship yet again.